Skip to content

 While the thread, feedback, and Copilot analysis are still visible, click Add Case on the risky reply.

 Do not leave Histories yet.
-This is the best moment to turn the real failure into a reusable eval case.
+This is the best moment to turn the real pattern into a reusable case.

 Ask Copilot to help you write a short, checkable Standard for the case.
 For example: